Chelsea Clinton Attempts To BURN Republicans In Tweet, Instead Massively INSULTS Michelle Obama | John Hawkins' Right Wing News

 — Covfefe Connoisseur (@1Stormtrooper1) June 9, 2017

 Chelsea has been getting more than the usual amount of news coverage lately even if it is negative and in reaction to some of her amazingly dumb statements.
 Here she is making statements about things I doubt she can be called an expert on.
-I wonder if she’s being programmed by people who can’t wait to slap ”Chelsea 2024” on the bumpers.
-If this is the case, then her advisors aren’t any brighter than the masterminds of ”Hillary 2016”.
+I wonder if she’s being programmed by people who can’t wait to slap ”Chelsea 2024” on their bumpers.
+If this is the case, then her advisers aren’t any brighter than the masterminds of ”Hillary 2016.”

 - Share